Blair1213/TREE/README.md

 # Reproducibility
 To reproduce the results of TREE.
 Firstly, you are supposed to download the networks and put it into a file "dataset/networks/".
 Then, you are supposed to download the subgraphs generated for each node from [pdata for pan-cancer networks](https://zenodo.org/records/15045885) and unzip to "pdata/.".
 In addition, the distance of shortest path for each network can also be downloaded from [shortest path (sp) for pan-cancer networks](https://zenodo.org/records/15045711) and unzip to "sp/.".

-Please note even if you don't download above two files, the code can still be run.
-The above two files will be generated during running.
+Please note even if you don't download above two files, the code will still run successfully, as these files will be generated during execution.

 The directory structure of TREE is: